mikiw/ProceduralCityGenerator/README.md

 ![](./Doc/14.png)
 ![](./Doc/15.png)

-Currently there are only 2 types of buildings, normal ones created from random modules and dynamic towers.
-Each dynamic tower might by made of cones or cubes with 50/50 probability.
+Currently, there are only 2 types of buildings, normal ones created from random modules and dynamic towers.
+Each dynamic tower might be made of cones or cubes with a 50/50 probability.

-You can specify map size of city center, middle city and rest of city with parameters for city size.
-Also you can use height factor to scale your city in these areas.
+You can specify the map size of the city center, middle city, and rest of the city with parameters for city size.
+Also, you can use the height factor to scale your city in these areas.

-Iterations are just number of buildings to create in one generation.
+Iterations are just a number of buildings created in one generation.
-Spaces and city plans are not fully supported by now and need to be change and tested but you can try them out as they are today.
+Spaces and city plans are not fully supported by now and need to be changed and tested but you can try them out as they are today.

-Float in the air (advanced option) is a feature to creating elements in distances for example for city with super ant-gravity boson higgs technology or just to create fancy single buildings.
+Float in the air (advanced option) is a feature for creating elements in distances for example for cities with super anti-gravity boson Higgs technology or just to create fancy single buildings.

-You can also change probability of each building type.
+You can also change the probability of each building type.

-Double factor (advanced option) is a scalar that can change probability for modules functionality.
+A double factor (advanced option) is a scalar that can change the probability of module functionality.
 If you want more ordered buildings for example cubes with 0.5, 1, 1.5, 2.0 lengths you should set it on 0.5.

-Dynamic towers have x,y,z sizes factors and min/max angle random per element per building.
-In future it might have different angles like tower in inspiration section
+Dynamic towers have x,y,z size factors and min/max angle random per element per building.
+In future, it might have different angles like a tower in the inspiration section.

 ![](./Doc/16.png)
 ![](./Doc/17.png)